RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

 ![9](https://user-images.githubusercontent.com/51405061/128636353-1d85c2c8-8657-4d21-aa96-cf555776dd9b.png)

-10. Expand the project in Navigator tree and open webapp - packages - core-localization - src - locales, copy-paste en.ts file and rename it to e.g. it.ts.
+10. Expand the project in Navigator tree and open webapp - packages - core-localization - src - locales, copy-paste _en.ts_ file and rename it to e.g. _it.ts_

 ![10](https://user-images.githubusercontent.com/51405061/128636352-2705936c-fc1b-423e-934d-932d041492d4.png)

 11. Open the pasted file with a text editor and translate text to your language.

 Here is the structure of the language tokens: ['token-name', 'token-value'].
 You need to change only the second part, 'token-value'.
 For example, if you want to translate the Loading... token, which is ['ui_processing_loading', 'Loading...'], it will look like this: ['ui_processing_loading', 'Caricamento in corso...'].
-Save changes.
+Save changes

 ![11](https://user-images.githubusercontent.com/51405061/128636350-05bb111b-5d1c-45aa-85b6-d8cf647e98e1.png)

-12. Select in the context menu Team - Commit.
+12. Select in the context menu Team - Commit

 ![12](https://user-images.githubusercontent.com/51405061/128636349-a95ad47d-0040-4f09-be9c-1e0b2a5f24a9.png)

-13. Hit Push HEAD in the opened panel.
+13. Hit Push HEAD in the opened panel

 ![13](https://user-images.githubusercontent.com/51405061/128636348-78900eba-d350-42ed-a7b5-9bd16f7aea57.png)

-14. Create a branch name, e.g. Italian_translation.
+14. Create a branch name, e.g. Italian_translation

 ![14](https://user-images.githubusercontent.com/51405061/128636347-06ad4ff2-113e-4d20-8a59-295e83031df8.png)

 15. Enter your Github credentials